joshuaeckroth/csci221-website/homework/homework-2.markdown

   function.
 You can now inspect variables, list code, etc. Type `c` to continue running.
 Type `d 1` to delete breakpoint #1.

+- Some crashes may be related to types, i.e., `int` vs. `long` vs. ...
+See the [Java vs. C++](/lecture/java-vs-cpp.html) notes for a list of the different types and their ranges.

 Note: I will be curious how you use GDB to solve this problem.
 Please take mental notes, or whatever, so we can talk about it in class.

-However it's done, fix the code and push it up to BitBucket.
-Your fixed code and my `longest-collatz-sequence` program should give the same answers (and take about the same amount of time).
+However it's done, fix the code and push it up to BitBucket (publish the code, not the binary).
+Your fixed code and my `longest-collatz-sequence` program should give the same answers (and take about the same amount of time to compute).